oopsmonk/documentation/getting-started/1.1/the-tangle/immutability.md

-# Immutablity in the Tangle
+# Immutability in the Tangle

 **This topic explains what makes transactions immutable when they are attached to the Tangle.**